anharrington/handsonpython/rstP/execution.rst

    The program ends and the window automatically closes before you can see the final output.

-On a Mac you get to explicitly close the terminal window created when you run a Python program from the Finder.
+On a Mac you get to explicitly close the verbose terminal window created when you run a Python program from the Finder.